sensifai/sensifai_python/README.md

 #### Sample Usage
 ---------------------

 The following example will set up the client and predict video attributes.
 First of all, you need to import the library and define an instance from `SensifaiApi` class using `SENSIFAI_API_TOKEN`.
-You can get a free limited `token` from https://developer.sensifai.com  by crating an application.
+You can get a free limited `token` from https://developer.sensifai.com  by creating an application.

 ```python
 from sensifai import SensifaiApi